 Coaching People with Visual Impairments is packed full of helpful tips, practical solutions and vibrant videos that will increase coaches’ knowledge, assurance and skills of coaching participants with VI, ultimately, making their practice more inclusive.

-The course is suitable for anyone coaching and is fully accessible to VI learners.
+The course is suitable for anyone coaching and is fully accessible to VI learners and was part funded by Sport England.

 Logan Gray, National Partnerships Manager for British Blind Sport, said: